W-Sho-Sugihara/person-website/README.txt

 Personal Website for W. Sho Sugihara, Me.
 Thanks for joining me.
-I used a HTML5 UP template and am extremely greatful for the work that went into the template and there willingness to share their work.
+I used a HTML5 UP template and am extremely greatful for the work that went into the template and their willingness to share their work.